subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

     return tokens
 }
 ```
-Some `Token`s and `Owner`s might have been already created in previous batches, so we use `ctx.store.upsert()` to store instances of these entities while updating any older versions.
+Some `Token` and `Owner` instances might have been created in previous batches, so we use `ctx.store.upsert()` to store these instances while updating any existing ones.

 :::info
 In some circumstances we might have had to retrieve the old entity instances from the database before updating, but here we have all the required fields populated, so we simply overwrite the whole entity with `ctx.store.upsert()`.